 Bell Palsy; Chickenpox (Varicella Zoster); Herpes Eye Infections; Herpes Simplex

 Algorithm: Genital Ulcers

 053.10 Herpes zoster with unspecified nervous system complication

 4740000 Herpes zoster (disorder)

 2177002 Postherpetic neuralgia (disorder)

-Patients with herpes zoster should begin antiviral therapy within 72 hours of the onset of rash to be most effective.
+Antiviral therapy within 72 hours of the onset of rash is most effective.